If you're tired of scrounging around YouTube and the rest of the Internet looking for organized coloring tutorials, this is the place to start.

 I'm working as a colorist for comic book publishers Image Comics, IDW Publishing, Top Cow on projects like JUDGE DREDD, the critically acclaimed GLITTERBOMB, POSTAL, and HACK/SLASH.
 I also worked on one of the short stories in the 2015 Eisner & Harvey-nominated In The Dark: A Horror Anthology.

 I uploaded my first comic book coloring tutorial to YouTube in July 2013 and launched my coloring course about a year later.
-I now have about 14,000 YouTube subscribers and about 1,800 students from 70 countries enrolled here.
+I now have about 20,000 YouTube subscribers and over 2000+ students from 100+ countries enrolled in my courses.
 Crazy! :) There are so many tutorials out there, but not many cover the most important aspect of coloring - storytelling!
 Even the most popular books on the subjects don't even talk about it.
 I created this course for that reason.

 I'm a huge movie fan, guitar player, drummer, and all-around tech geek.
 I live in Long Beach, Mississippi, with my wife of sixteen years, We have two cats.
 One is a jerk.